sergeysova/sova.sh/src/pages/application-structure.md

         index.js

 1. [Atomic Design]
-2. All UI are building blocks which allow to create any feature.
+2. All UI are building blocks that allow to the creation of any feature.
 3. UI must be disconnected from any global stores.
-4. Components must be maximally reusable and independent on context _(not React Context API)_.
+4. Components must be maximally reusable and independent of context _(not React Context API)_.

 > Translated by [Murgut]